USRSE/usrse25/pages/attend/know-go.md

 ## Networking Tips & New Attendee Orientation

 -   **Before the conference**
-    -   **Set goals**: Know if you’re looking for collaborators, learning new tools, or meeting peers. ● Research attendees & speakers: Identify people to meet; follow them online for conversation starters.
+    -   **Set goals**: Know if you’re looking for collaborators, learning new tools, or meeting peers.
+    -   **Research attendees & speakers**: Identify people to meet; follow them online for conversation starters.
     -   **Prepare a brief intro**: 20–30 seconds about yourself and your interests.
     -   **Join the US-RSE slack space**: Use the `#usrse25` channel to connect with attendees and conference organizers.
 Add your job title, Institute, LinkedIn, email and other handles to your Slack profile, so other attendees can know you better.
     -   **Update** your resume, LinkedIn, and other professional accounts.